Strepto-Code/Aurora/README.md

 ## Known issues

-- Windows support is currently untested but should theoretically work.
+- Playback icons in the Windows version have inconsistent styling.
 - Exporting with "Linear" waveform mode does not stretch the waveform all the way to the edge of the frame in some aspect ratios.
 - Some image sizes result in visible clipping with the image feather.